votranhuonggiang1904/ETHUSD_Trading_Strategy/README.md

 # ETHUSDT Trading Strategy

-The notebook implements and evaluates a full ETHUSDT trading strategy using 30-minute OHLCV data, covering the entire workflow from raw data loading and feature engineering to strategy design, backtesting, risk analysis, and robustness validation.
+The notebook implements and evaluates a full ETHUSDT trading strategy on 30-minute OHLCV data, from raw data loading through strategy design, backtesting, risk analysis, and validation.

 ---